dreger/thelivingwell.co/_posts/eat/2017-03-20-almond-cookies.md

 </br> Chop chocolate squares into chunks, and fold in.
 </br> Use your hands to roll them into one inch balls.
 They dough will stick upon compression.
 </br> Place balls on cookie sheet, and lightly dimple the top with your thumb.

 Bake at 350 for 5-7 minutes or until brown.
 You dont want to bake them too long, as the moisture will leave them quickly.
 Let cool on pan, to keep their shape.
+They crumble a bit when you eat them, but I somewhat enjoy that.

-I keep mine in a class container and eat them for breakfast, snack, and second breakfast.
+I keep mine in a glass container and eat them for breakfast, snack, and second breakfast.
+Yeah.
+That's a thing.

 Bake well,
 </br> **Sarah Kay**